rsennrich/clevertagger/README.md

 clevertagger also supports the n-best-tagging features of CRF++/Wapiti.
 Use the option `-n` to get multiple analyses for each sentence, and `-t` to get multiple analyses for each token.

+You can also use clevertagger as a Python module with a persistent tagger class;
+it expects a list of tokenized sentences as input:

+    import clevertagger
+    tagger = clevertagger.Clevertagger()

+    for sentence in tagger.tag(['Das ist ein Test .', 'Das auch .']): print sentence + '\n'

 TRAINING INSTRUCTIONS
 ---------------------